axel-rock/sveltekit-firebase/README.md

 ### Create a Firebase project

 Paste your Firebase config infos in the .env file.

+Make sure you upgrade to the [Blaze plan](https://firebase.google.com/pricing)

 #### Add the Firebase Admin SDK